603 W. 13th Street, Suite 2-F

 Austin, TX 78768-5286

-We worked with the City Council and Aquatics staff to develop a resolution to create and fund a Barton Springs Master Plan to repair the decaying pool facilities and infrastructure.
-Numerous short-termed projects have been completed or are underway, including testing of dams, bypass tunnel repair, sediment removal, and general grounds improvements.
-Future plans include renovation of the historic Barton Springs Bathhouse.
+We worked with the City Council and Aquatics staff to develop a resolution to create and fund a Barton Springs Master Plan to repair the decaying pool facilities and infrastructure, which was adopted in 2009.
+Since then we have been advocating for improvements in the Master Plan including testing of dams, bypass tunnel repair, sediment removal, general grounds improvements, and rehabilitation of the historic Barton Springs Bathhouse.

-Dues: $25/year, or volunteer for 2-hour pool cleaning session.
+Dues: $25/year, or volunteer for a 2-hour pool cleaning session.